Insomniac Games VR Game to Oculus and Possibly PlayStation VR

 - “Interesting movement”

-- “Spaces that really compel people to explore” (Ratchet & Clank)
+- “Spaces that really compel people to explore” (Ratchet and Clank)

 - A playground to move around at breakneck speeds (Sunset Overdrive)